 Yeah, absolutely. you can, you can find me, I love to connect on LinkedIn.
 I think it’s a wonderful tool. simply, www Greg amiel.ca will redirect you to my LinkedIn.
 So that makes it pretty simple and straightforward. but I encourage you.
 If you want to connect with me, send me a message.
 Let me know.
 You’ll listen, to the podcast or, something you found.
 Interesting.
 I think it makes a great starting point for a great conversation. that’s how Zach and I got connected with one another, and I think it really creates, an opportunity for us to, get a good discussion going.
 So if you’re in the world of marketing, sponsorships, athlete, management, whatever it may be, if there’s an interest to connect, please do so.
 And I encourage you guys to do the same with, Zach as well because he’s got some great insight.
 I’ve been learning from him in the conversations we’ve been having. so look forward to being on again, if we can make it happen.
 And at the time being,

 Zach Colman (45:11):

 And this will be another episode, this is another episode of the brand power analysis podcast.
-And again, I want to thank you for being on and, and, hopefully we’ll have you on again soon. [inaudible].
+And again, I want to thank you for being on, and, hopefully, we’ll have you on again soon.